QuentinRomeroLauro/raggy/README.md

-# Meet RAGGY for RAG Without the LAG
+# RAGGY
+Raggy is an interactive debugging tool for retrieval-augmented generation (RAG) pipelines.
+Please see our [paper](https://arxiv.org/abs/2504.13587) for more details.

 RAG Without the LAG: Interactive Debugging for Retrieval-Augmented Generation Pipelines by Quentin Romero Lauro, Shreya Shankar, Sepanta Zeighami, and Aditya Parameswaran.